brodriguez8774/django-expanded-test-cases/docs/source/test_cases/live_server_test_case.rst

    While testing with live browser instances can definitely be useful, it also tends to provide more overhead.

-   When possible, consider testing via :ref:`IntegrationTestCase` class instead, as it is designed to test most request/response logic in a more lightweight, performance-friendly manner.
+   When possible, consider testing via :doc:`integration_test_case` class instead, as it is designed to test most request/response logic in a more lightweight, performance-friendly manner.